subsoap/deffx/README.md

 # DefFX
 A collection of useful shader effects made ready to be used with the Defold game engine

 The purpose of this shader collection is for each to be generally useful and efficent.
 If you've made a shader which you think would be useful to others please consider contributing it via a pull request.
+If you can improve an existing shader to add useful features or increase performance please submit your changes!

 ## Usage
 Download the shaders you wish to use and add them to your project.
 Each shader has different potential usage.
 There are shaders which could be used for sprites, text, and as post processing effects.
 Making shader versions for features like spine animations is possible.